GoldenRed/Workshop-Introduction-to-Terraform-and-Elasticsearch/01_basic_project/README.md

 Once you are done, destroy the resources so you do not incurr any charges!

+`terraform destroy`

 ## Run down of the code!

-So what are we doing
+So what is going in in the files?

 ### variables.tf